"I been makin' fires outta nothin,' if that's what you mean." -- The Human Torch, when asked how he's feeling

 There are other silly-ass bits.
 I'm not telling you all of them; that's what

 watching it is for.
-There’s the Jeweller’s hilarious dialogue, and Dr. Doom’s maniacal giggle.
+The Jeweller's hilarious dialogue, and Dr. Doom's maniacal giggle.
 He finds stuff way funnier than your average mad scientist.
-He sounds like Gene Wilder in Young Frankenstein when he
+He sounds like Gene Wilder in Young Frankenstein when he went nuts.
+Except

 Doom sounds like that all the time.